Srihari1176/stock_app/README.md

 🧠 Key Learnings

-Third-party services are powerful but unreliable — systems must degrade gracefully.
+Third-party services are powerful but unreliable; systems must degrade gracefully.

 Market data platforms require careful symbol normalization, especially for Indian exchanges.

-Server-side data aggregation is essential for reliability and security.
+Server-side data aggregation improves reliability and security.

 Clean project structure matters as much as features.

-Product thinking is just as important as technical implementation.
+Product thinking is as important as technical implementation.

 🚫 What This Project Does Not Do